Interval Training – What Ratio Is Best?

 TARGETING THE THREE PRIMARY ENERGY SYSTEMS

-Interval training can be used to target all three primary energy systems: creatine phosphate, aerobic and lactic acid.
+You can use interval training to target all three primary energy systems: the creatine phosphate system, the aerobic system, and the lactic acid system.

 AEROBIC RATIO